By Patricia Caso/September 25, 2019

 EYE: What do you want the reader to take away from these essays?

-ZAHRA: I hope readers will come away from Our Women on the Ground with a deeper and more nuanced understanding of the Middle East, and also that they will look more closely at who’s telling the stories of its countries and people, as well as seek out more diverse and specifically women’s voices.
+ZAHRA: I hope readers will come away from Our Women on the Ground with a deeper and more nuanced understanding of the Middle East.
+Also that they will look more closely at who’s telling the stories of its countries and people, and seek out more diverse and specifically women’s voices.

 Ultimately I hope readers will recognize the work that these women are doing as crucial to our full understanding of the Arab world, and celebrate them.